arduino/docs-content/content/arduino-cloud/05.iot-remote-app/01.getting-started/iot-remote-app.md

 ![Phone sensor data in the dashboard.](assets/remote-app-dashboard.png)

-***When setting up your phone as a device, a Thing with a similar name is created in the Arduino IoT Cloud.
+***When setting up your phone as a device, a Thing with a similar name is created in the Arduino Cloud.
 It can not be programmed as a regular device.***

 ### Background Mode